RubenExo/stm32-ssd1306-non-blocking/README.md

 [4ilo/ssd1306-stm32HAL](https://github.com/4ilo/ssd1306-stm32HAL) library
 developed by Olivier Van den Eede ( [@4ilo](https://github.com/4ilo) ) in 2016.

+# added DMA.

+I added DMA options for both commands and the data transfer, but only the data transfers are set to use the non-blocking versions.
+The OLED screen acts odd when the commands are set using DMA.
+Edited by Ruben Smith (27295451)

 ## Ports

 There is a [DuyTrandeLion/nrf52-ssd1309](https://github.com/DuyTrandeLion/nrf52-ssd1309) port to nRF52 of this library made by [@DuyTrandeLion](https://github.com/DuyTrandeLion) in 2020.